SUCCESS STORY

 pre-collect data (photo, evidence, purchase info)

-And this is exactly where AI becomes even stronger: connecting backoffice and taking the repetitive “copy and paste of tracking” work off the human's hands.
+And this is exactly where AI becomes even stronger: connecting back office and taking repetitive “copy and paste tracking” work off the human’s plate.

 Example of a real conversation

-If you prefer, I can also transfer you to the human team to finalize any adjustments now.
+If you prefer, I can also transfer you to the human team right now to finalize any adjustment.

-tone of voice mirroring the customer (without overdoing emojis)
+voice tone mirroring the customer (without overdoing the emojis)

 Key metrics